risingwavelabs/risingwave-docs/cloud/cluster-choose-a-cluster-plan.md

 The Free plan provides all the necessary resources to test and explore all RisingWave Cloud's features — at no cost.

+You can create up to three clusters with the free plan in your account.

 :::caution
 Clusters created under the Free plan will expire after seven days, and your data will be kept for an additional seven days.
 If you want to get a backup of your data, please contact us at cloud-support@risingwave-labs.com.